chesterzelaya/tech-tree/README.md

-# Wikipedia Engineering Analysis Platform
+# Tech-Tree - Wikipedia Engineering Analysis Platform

 A sophisticated web application that recursively analyzes engineering concepts from Wikipedia, extracting fundamental principles and their interconnections to create interactive 3D knowledge trees.